10 Best Walking Trails in Kelowna BC | Easy Walks, Nature Walks, and Park Trails

 This guide takes you on a tour of the best walking trails in Kelowna with something for everyone: stroller-friendly walks for new families, dog-friendly parks and dog beaches for the pet parents, and great places for bird watching & wildlife observation.

-Our list of Kelowna walks includes all difficulty levels - from no elevation gain walks to gentle hikes in Kelowna with higher difficulty inclines.
+Our list of Kelowna walking trails has options for every difficulty level - from zero elevation gain walks to gentle hikes in Kelowna with higher difficulty inclines.
 Explore the natural splendor of the Okanagan Valley, British Columbia: find gorgeous waterfalls, summertime picnic spots, and go on beach strolls that give you stunning views of sunsets over Kelowna and Okanagan Lake.

 1. Mission Creek Greenway

 Kelowna’s Mission Creek Regional Park is a favourite spot for locals with well-maintained pathways that are ideal for every fitness level.